Wondering what are the best things to do in Corfu? Find out on this guide!

 This was something we found totally randomly when I asked Vincent to park the scooter so I could take a few pictures of Mouse Island.

 A few kilometers south of Corfu Town, there is a perfect viewpoint of the airport’s landing strip right in front of Hotel Aegli!
-This was a highlight of our time in Greece and one of our favorite things to do in Corfu.
+This was a highlight of our one week in Greece and one of our favorite things to do in Corfu.

 After taking a dip at the beach, make sure to visit the monastery – it was constructed in the eleventh century and contains a museum.